matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 - one byte indicating the QR code verification mode.
 Should be one of the following values:
   - `0x00` verifying another user with cross-signing
-  - `0x01` self-verifying in which the current device does trust the master key
+  - `0x01` self-verifying in which the current device does trust the master signing key
-  - `0x02` self-verifying in which the current device does not yet trust the master key
+  - `0x02` self-verifying in which the current device does not yet trust the master signing key
 - the event ID or `transaction_id` of the associated verification request event, encoded as:
   - two bytes in network byte order (big-endian) indicating the length in bytes of the ID as a UTF-8 string
   - the ID encoded as a UTF-8 string
 - the first key, as 32 bytes.
 The key to use depends on the mode field:
-  - if `0x00` or `0x01`, then the current user's own master public key
+  - if `0x00` or `0x01`, then the current user's own master signing public key
   - if `0x02`, then the current device's Ed25519 signing key
 - the second key, as 32 bytes.
 The key to use depends on the mode field:
   - if `0x00`, then what the device thinks the other user's master public key is
   - if `0x01`, then what the device thinks the other device's Ed25519 signing public key is
-  - if `0x02`, then what the device thinks the user's master public key is
+  - if `0x02`, then what the device thinks the user's master signing public key is
 - a random shared secret, as a sequence of bytes.
 It is suggested to use a secret that is about 8 bytes long.
 Note: as we do not share the length of the secret, and it is not a fixed size, clients will just use the remainder of